-Purchase College Computer Replacement Cycle Policy - 2013
+Purchase College Computer Replacement Cycle Policy - 2019

-A computer in good working order that is able to run current versions of various software is an essential component of today’s learning, teaching, and working environment.
+A computer that is able to run current versions of various software is an essential component of today’s learning, teaching, and working environment.
 To ensure that students, faculty and staff have access to the computers and services they need to fulfill their roles, the College has instituted a variety of policies and programs to ensure that computers are maintained and replaced on a regular basis.

-The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~50 computer labs around campus.
+The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~75 computer labs around campus.
 Each year, approximately $350,000 in ITAC funding is provided to ensure that the academic computer labs are maintained and upgraded so that they meet the teaching needs of our academic programs.

 Faculty Support and development are the responsibility of Academic Affairs.
-Every faculty member should have a computer for communications with students and colleagues, for use with the Moodle Learning Management System, for research, and for administrative tasks like advising and grading.
-Each full-time faculty member should have a computer able to run current versions of software needed for their discipline.
+Every faculty and staff member in the College of Liberal Arts and Sciences (LAS) and the School of the Arts (SotA) should have a computer for communications with students and colleagues, for use with Brightspace, for research, and administrative tasks like advising and grading.
+Faculty and staff in LAS and SotA will be provided with one reasonably current desktop PC to ensure basic connectivity and access.

-For Part-Time and Adjunct Faculty:
+Part-Time and Adjunct Faculty Replacement Computers: